-Yes.
-We are aware that some Customers did not advance a claim for D&C loss during the Customer Review and may now have information that they consider relevant to the Re-Review process that was not advanced at the time of the Customer Review.
-If you tell us that this is so, we will seek the required information from you at an early stage in our information-gathering phase.Back To Top
+Yes, if you have opted-in to the Re-Review process.
+Some Customers did not advance a claim for D&C loss during the Customer Review and may now have information that they consider relevant to the Re-Review process that was not advanced at the time of the Customer Review.
+If you tell us that this is so, we will seek the required information from you at an early stage in our information-gathering stage.Back To Top

 We (the Panel) are entirely independent and we alone will make the final decision in every case.
 The Bank, like the Customer, will have the right to review and respond to our ‘minded to’ decision and we will consider all the material and submissions before reaching our final decision.Back To Top

-We are aware that some Customers have expressed deep reservations about the completeness and reliability of documents in the Customer Review File.
+Some Customers expressed deep reservations about the completeness and reliability of documents in the Customer Review File.
 Sir Ross Cranston also highlighted the importance of taking into account the potential impact of the fraudulent activity on the documentary materials available.
-We will take all this into account wherever we consider it appropriate and are likely to discuss key documents with Customers in the information-gathering stage and whether documents are missing or documents that are available are misleading.
-If the Customer considers a document relied upon by us is misleading or fraudulent, and for some reason this has not been identified in the information-gathering stage, the Customer may challenge the minded to decision and explain their position at that stage.
+The Panel are very alive to the need for caution in this respect.
+We will take all this into account wherever we consider it appropriate.
+We may on occasion discuss key documents with a Customer in the information-gathering stage or highlight where documents appear to be missing to allow the Customer to comment if they can.
+If the Customer considers a document relied upon by us is misleading or fraudulent, and for some reason this has not been identified in the information-gathering stage, the Customer may refer to the document in their challenge to the 'minded-to' decision and explain their position at that stage.
 Any final decision will take into account the Customer’s views on the documents relied upon by us.Back To Top

 No. We can only consider a D&C loss claim.Back To Top

 No. No financial limits have been set on any award we can make for a D&C loss.Back To Top